andraantariksa/Anime4K-rs/README.md

 The project are [MIT licensed](LICENSE), except for the image.

 All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
-If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact me at **andra.antariksa [at] gmail.com** and we will gladly take it down.
+If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact me at **andra.antariksa [at] gmail.com** and I will gladly take it down.